academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 the ability to continue on after having portions of a three foot long sharpened steel implement plunged into your leg or dragged across a part of your leg or thigh.
-<BR><BR>

 Heretofore we have attempted to answer the questions in the first paragraph based solely upon a great deal of indirect evidence and conjecture.
 Descriptive historical accounts, dry anatomy books, experiences of being cut with household utensils or small bladed weapons that were once prevalent